Kriging

 The theoretical basis for the method was developed by the French mathematician Georges Matheron in 1960, based on the master's thesis of Danie G. Krige, the pioneering plotter of distance-weighted average gold grades at the Witwatersrand reef complex in South Africa.
 Krige sought to estimate the most likely distribution of gold based on samples from a few boreholes.
-The English verb is to krige, and the most common noun is kriging; both are often pronounced with a hard "g", following an Anglicized pronunciation of the name "Krige".
+The English verb is to krige, and the most common noun is kriging.
 The word is sometimes capitalized as Kriging in the literature.

 Though computationally intensive in its basic formulation, kriging can be scaled to larger problems using various approximation methods.

 Main principles

 Related terms and techniques

 Kriging predicts the value of a function at a given point by computing a weighted average of the known values of the function in the neighborhood of the point.
 The method is closely related to regression analysis.
 Both theories derive a best linear unbiased estimator based on assumptions on covariances, make use of Gauss–Markov theorem to prove independence of the estimate and error, and use very similar formulae.
 Even so, they are useful in different frameworks: kriging is made for estimation of a single realization of a random field, while regression models are based on multiple observations of a multivariate data set.

 The kriging estimation may also be seen as a spline in a reproducing kernel Hilbert space, with the reproducing kernel given by the covariance function.
 The difference with the classical kriging approach is provided by the interpretation: while the spline is motivated by a minimum-norm interpolation based on a Hilbert-space structure, kriging is motivated by an expected squared prediction error based on a stochastic model.

 Kriging with polynomial trend surfaces is mathematically identical to generalized least squares polynomial curve fitting.

 Kriging can also be understood as a form of Bayesian optimization.
 Kriging starts with a prior distribution over functions.
 This prior takes the form of a Gaussian process: $N$ samples from a function will be normally distributed, where the covariance between any two samples is the covariance function (or kernel) of the Gaussian process evaluated at the spatial location of two points.
 A set of values is then observed, each value associated with a spatial location.
 Now, a new value can be predicted at any new spatial location by combining the Gaussian prior with a Gaussian likelihood function for each of the observed values.
 The resulting posterior distribution is also Gaussian, with a mean and covariance that can be simply computed from the observed values, their variance, and the kernel matrix derived from the prior.